 The U.S. Mint has been under the control of the United States government since its creation by Congress.
 It produces and issues coins in the United States, and also provides investment products.

-The U.S. Mint was created by the United States Congress with the implementation of the Coinage Act, on April 2nd, 1792, before being placed under control of the State Department in 1873.
+The U.S. Mint was created by the United States Congress with the implementation of the Coinage Act, on April 2nd, 1792, before being placed under control of the Department of the Treasury in 1873.
 Its headquarters are in Washington, D.C., but the Mint owns several sites across the nation: Philadelphia, West Point, Denver, San Francisco and Fort Knox.
-The institution, headed by Rhett Jeppson, employs more than 2,800 people.
+The institution, headed by David J. Ryder, employs more than 2,800 people.

 The U.S. Mint is the largest coin-producing entity in the world.
 The sheer amount of minted coins is stupefying: Denver and Philadelphia can each produce tens of millions of coins every day.

 Its main mission is to manage the production of circulating coins in the United States.
 However, the U.S. Mint also produces investment pieces that, as years go by, become references for investors all over the world.
-These include the famous American Eagle, an almost-mythical coin that’s easily recognizable by the reproduction of the Statue of Liberty on the obverse and the symbolic bald eagle on the reverse.
+These include the famous American Eagle, an almost-mythical coin that’s easily recognizable by the reproduction of Lady Liberty on the obverse and the symbolic bald eagle on the reverse.

 The Mint offers several sizes, such as 1/4oz or 1/2oz.
 Even though the reference remains the American Eagle, other investment coins such as the American Buffalo are relatively popular as well.

 Besides minting the circulating coins, the U.S. Mint issues series of collectible coins and commemorative medallions.
 It designs original packaging for these collectibles.

 The U.S. Treasury’s Fort Knox depot, though not a minting plant, also belongs to the U.S. Mint.
 The enormous gold and silver reserves of the United States and other countries are stored there.